 Although Kotlin Multi-Platform was released in version 1.2, the SDK is still in alpha.
 It has a surprising amount of acceptance in large products (VMware, PlanGrid, CashApp, and Trikot by Mirego), but organizations may be hesitant to switch to it until it has a stable version.

 As this is a new alternative, libraries and community support are still limited and will need to catch up.
 There are a few fundamental libraries, and they are continually being improved and worked on.

 3) Take more development resources

 When compared to other programming languages, Kotlin isn’t the best option for quickly creating an MVP or prototype.
 Its need for various semi-native components raises the development cost in terms of both time and resources.

 The Final Verdict

 Fortunately, Latitude Technolabs employs professionals that believe Kotlin is a viable choice because they are familiar with its capabilities.
 Hiring our Kotlin specialists may be a win-win situation if you’re looking to develop a solution for two major platforms as well as a web version.
-Contact us, and we’ll explain to you how the Kotlin multi-platform tool may help you with your unique project.
+Contact us, and we’ll explain to you how the Kotlin may help you with your cross platform mobile application.